Hardcore punk: Influence

 Hardcore punk has spawned a number of subgenres, fusion genres and derivative forms.
 Key derivatives like post-hardcore, emo, and skate punk have had a major impact on alternative music.
 Other subgenres include D-beat, melodic hardcore, crust punk, and thrashcore.
 Fusion genres include crossover thrash, grindcore, and metalcore, all of which fuse hardcore punk with extreme metal.

 Metallica and Slayer, pioneers of the heavy metal subgenre thrash metal, were influenced by a number of hardcore bands.
 Metallica's cover album Garage Inc. included covers of two Discharge and three Misfits songs, while Slayer's cover album Undisputed Attitude consisted of covers of predominately hardcore punk bands.

 The Washington state band Melvins, aside from their influence on grunge, helped create what would be known as sludge metal, which is also a combination between Black Sabbath-style music and hardcore punk.
 This genre developed during the early 1990s, in the Southern United States (particularly in the New Orleans metal scene).
 Some of the pioneering bands of sludge metal were Eyehategod, Crowbar, Down, Buzzov*en, Acid Bath and Corrosion of Conformity.
 Later, bands such as Isis and Neurosis, with similar influences, created a style that relies mostly on ambience and atmosphere that would eventually be named atmospheric sludge metal or post-metal.

 Fusion and subgenres

+Rapcore

+Rapcore is a fusion genre, combining elements of hardcore punk and hip-hop.
+The two genres have a shared history, originating from oppressed, marginalized and disenfranchised young people, despite generally having distinctly separate ethno-cultural roots.
+During the 1980s, Chuck D, of hip-hop group Public Enemy, was inspired by Black Flag vocalist Henry Rollins, while Beastie Boys began as a hardcore band, before transitioning into hip-hop despite retaining their hardcore influence.
+Furthermore, many bands in the New York hardcore scene at this time began incorporating elements of hip-hop.

+Rapcore was pioneered acts including Biohazard, Dog Eat Dog, downset., E.Town Concrete and Every Day Life.
+Notable subsequent acts include Deez Nuts, Fever 333 and Stray From the Path.